holyarahippo06/ABS-NaturalSorter-US/README.md

 Well, say no more!

-With this userscript, utilizing Tampermonkey (Violentmonkey or Greasemonkey may work too, but haven't been tested), you'll be able to enjoy your Audiobooks or Audiodranas to be sorted just the way you like it, naturally.
+With this userscript, utilizing Tampermonkey (Violentmonkey or Greasemonkey may work too, but haven't been tested), you'll be able to enjoy your Audiobooks or Audiodramas to be sorted just the way you like it, naturally.

 # Installation